 God of death死神shinigami

-Gods (can only be used kami)神々kamigami
+Gods (can be used only kami)神々kamigami

-How to write jesus in japanese?
+How to write Jesus in Japanese?

-God in Japanese - religious words in Japanese
+God in Japanese - Religious words in Japanese

-Gods of Shinto
+Gods of Shintoism

 • Amaterasu Omikami, the goddess of the sun;